polyphony-chat/docs/docs/Protocol Specifications/core.md

 | `success` | boolean | Whether the action was successful or not.                                                  |
 | `message` | string? | Only present if `success` is `false`.
 A message indicating why the action failed.          |

-If a successful subscription to a service channel is acknowledged, all further events and logic is defined by the service's specification.
+If a successful subscription to a service channel is acknowledged, all logic and further event on this channel are defined by the service's specification.

 ##### 3.2.3.4 New session event